DEFRA/ffc-ahwr-frontend/README.md

 ## Running the application

 The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.
+Configuration and secret data are held in Azure Key Vault and populated during the deployment.

 - A Helm chart is provided for production deployments to Kubernetes.